CoryBorek/notes-md/classes/cs4720/module1/index.md

 ## Some Primary Storage

 ### Registers
-part of the CPU with te least capacity storing extremely limited amoutns
+part of the CPU with the least capacity storing extremely limited amounts

 ### RAM
+Random Access Memory, lowest level of primary storage. usually on a separate chip.
+Most common form is in DRAM, (DDR3,4,5, etc.)

 ### Cache Memory
+part of the CPU packaging.
+Can have multiple tiers.
+Slower than registers, but faster than RAM.

 ## Secondary Storage
 Memory capacity that can store very large amounts of data for extened periods of time.